adamhassel/schellydule/README.md

 above, you can call the `enable/disableSchedules` endpoints directly however you want.

+**NOTE** Calling the `disableSchedules` endpoint will always turn on the power, so it can be controlled with a Master switch, as labelled in the diagram.
+Calling `enableSchedules` will set the power according to the schedule.

 ### Initial schedule generation

 You'll need two pieces of information in order to obtain the power prices used: